-Intermittent fasting explained by someone that has battled a binge eating disorder, as well as successfully maintaining well over 100 pounds of weight loss.
-Join Sarah in the 6th post of her free extreme weight loss series, as she dives into the in’s and out’s of intermittent fasting so that you can decide if it is realistic and right for you for long term weight loss.
+Intermittent fasting explained by someone that has battled binge eating disorder, as well as successfully maintained over 100 pounds of weight loss (for years).
+Join Sarah in the 6th post in her free extreme weight loss series, as she dives into the in’s and out’s of intermittent fasting so that you can decide if it is realistic and right for you for long term weight loss.

 What does it mean to intermittent fast?

-“Intermittent fasting” is just a fancy way of saying that you are taking a break from eating for a certain time-frame.That’s really all it is…in the simplest of explanations.
+“Intermittent fasting” is just a fancy way of saying that you are taking a break from eating for a certain time-frame.That’s really all it is…in the simplest of explanations that I can come up with.
 I like to think of it as just a strategic extension of what we are already doing when we wake up in the morning and have “break-fast”…literally breaking our fast from the night before.
 Easy enough, right?

 Is intermittent fasting just starving yourself?

-Before I dive into all of my tips and tricks, and basically just anything helpful that I have learned about intermittent fasting…I thought that I should explain what it is in the first place because as I have been talking to people about it, there seems to be a common misconception that it is just “starving yourself” and that is 100 percent not true.
+Before I dive into all of my tips and tricks, and basically just anything helpful that I have learned about intermittent fasting…I thought that I should explain what it is in the first place because as I have been talking to people about it, there seems to be a common misconception that it is just “starving yourself” and I am here to tell you that is 100 percent not true.

 The reason that I say that intermittent fasting is not “starving yourself” is because you still need to eat your daily calories and can easily choose whether you want to gain, lose, or maintain your weight (if you don’t know how to do that I suggest giving my post “How to understand fitness in general” a read, because I explain how it all works in the best way that I know how).